Hastings park playgrounds to reopen Monday

 Park restrooms will be cleaned once each day.

 The Libs Park splash pad is scheduled to open for the season on June 8.
-The splash pade will be cleaned once per day.
+The splash pad will be cleaned once per day.

 The wading pools in Lincoln and Heartwell parks are set to open to the public on June 15.
 The wading pools will be cleaned once per day.